Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Introduction

+Empirical evaluations on two benchmark spatiotemporal dynamical systems, the Lorenz-96 system~\cite{lorenz1996predictability} and the Kuramoto–Sivashinsky equation~\cite{kuramoto1976persistent, ashinsky1988nonlinear}, demonstrate that when the target system exhibits a sufficient coupling structure, our proposed method outperforms the standard ESN (Std-ESN), a randomly clustered ESN (RandC-ESN, a non-coupled clustered ESN model we made for comparison), and a parallelized ESN (Paral-ESN) in long-term attractor reconstruction under limited model capacity, and in short-term prediction even when the model size is sufficiently large.
+Experiments on the Lorenz-96 system with varying training noise level, training data size, sequence temporal resolution, and increasing system nonlinearity further show that the physics-informed methodologies used in PGC-ESN and Paral-ESN can enhance the robustness of ESN models to varied learning settings and improve their learning performance even when the target system's nonlinearity increases.
+Additionally, we demonstrate the effectiveness of PGC-ESN numerically on the Lorenz-96 system when provided with imperfect prior or extracted coupling knowledge, highlighting the practical applicability of our method in scenarios where prior knowledge of the target system is imperfect or even unavailable.

+Overall, we numerically show that the coupling structure inherent in a DS can serve as an inductive bias to guide network design for DS learning.
+We anticipate that in the future, our work will inspire the development of other artificial neural networks that incorporate system-specific knowledge, not only for DS learning but also for broader ML tasks related to structured data.

 The rest of this paper is organized as follows.
 Section \ref{sec:DS_reconstruction_background} provides background information on attractor reconstruction, including the definition of a DS and a guide to setting up ESNs to carry out this task.
-Section \ref{sec:Proposed_method} details how we incorporate the coupling structure of a target system into our proposed method.
-Section \ref{sec:Experiments} presents evaluation results for two benchmark spatiotemporal dynamical systems: the Lorenz-96 system,\cite{lorenz1996predictability} and the Kuramoto–Sivashinsky equation.\cite{kuramoto1976persistent, ashinsky1988nonlinear} The results demonstrate that our proposed method outperforms the standard ESN (Std-ESN), a randomly clustered ESN (RandC-ESN, a non-coupled clustered ESN model we made for comparison), and a parallelized ESN (Paral-ESN) in both long-term attractor reconstruction and short-term prediction when the target system exhibits a sufficient coupling structure.
-Experiments on the Lorenz-96 system with varied training data noise and increasing nonlinearity further show that our physics-informed methodology enhances the robustness of ESN models to noise and improves their learning performance as the system's nonlinearity increases.
-Additionally, we evaluated the PGC-ESN under perturbations to the reservoir's coupling structure using the Lorenz-96 system and numerically demonstrated that our proposed method remains effective even when the prior coupling knowledge is imperfect.
-Finally, Section \ref{sec:conclusion} concludes the paper with a summary of our contributions.
+Section \ref{sec:Proposed_method} details how we incorporate the coupling structure of a target system as prior or extracted physical knowledge into our proposed method.
+Section \ref{sec:Experiments} presents the evaluation results.
+Finally, Section \ref{sec:conclusion} concludes the paper with a summary of our contributions and several promising directions for future research.